- Religion and Philosophy»

 Speaking personally, I'm guilty of all those just mentioned, but it is on the last one I want to briefly focus.

-Sometimes I think we can expect more of ourselves than God does.
 Not happy with anything less than perfect obedience (as we understand obedience).
-We feel spiritually confident and full when we've been obedient, but become despairing when we sin, and nervous when we're unsure of how we're doing (which seems to be most of rest of the time).
+We feel spiritually confident and full when we've been obedient, but become despairing when we sin, and nervous when we're unsure of how we're doing; which seems to be most of rest of the time.

 I would suggest that we need to move well away from that mindset.
 To regularly remind ourselves of righteousness, but not in a nerve riddled anxiety of whether our righteousness measures up to the required amount, but confidently resting in the knowledge that we are righteous already.

 When we interpret our relationship with God –or his desire for our best– through the lens of how obedient we've been, then we will lose any sense of fullness, as the measure of our perceived righteousness will drop only to that level to which we have obeyed; and our efforts at righteousness will always be well below the fullness of God's grace given righteousness.

 Though we are called to be penitent, obedient and diligent, we are not expected to replace God's works with our own.
 Our efforts can only ever be brought in alongside Gods, they can never replace them, and we rob ourselves –and God – when we develop a mindset that does so.

 My son, though he frequently and, at times, wilfully misbehaves and requires discipline, never doubts my love for him, nor questions my desire for his best.